100stacks/100stacks.github.io/blog/webhooks.md

 ## What are Webhooks?

 Webhooks have grown in popularity as a lightweight real-time API for interacting with mircoservices.
 We can also refer to them as a HTTP Push API or web callback.

 ## Why use Webhooks?

+What's so great about webhooks?
+It borrows the functional `callback`, or event-loop pattern from JavaScript.
+It provides a way to configure APIs asynchronously.

 ## Steps to Building a Webhook